One of Pennsylvania's largest reservoirs, stunning Lake Wallenpaupack is 13 miles long with 52 miles of uninterrupted shoreline.

 After a full day of fun on water, you’ll need a place to rest and recharge.
 Lake Wallenpaupack’s wide array of accommodations ensures you’ll find the perfect place to lay your head.
 From boutique hotels with impressive in-house dining to cabins and family campgrounds within view of the water, Lake Wallenpaupack is packed with places to stay.

 Head to the lake for amazing outdoor adventures all through the year!
-Visitors can enjoy a sunset from the Wallenpaupack Lake Trail or arrange a fishing expedition with Troll On Guide Service or Ray’s Charter Guide Service.
+Visitors can enjoy a sunset from the Wallenpaupack Lake Trail or arrange a fishing expedition with Ray’s Charter Guide Service.
 Take a spring or fall weekend cruise with Wallenpaupack Scenic Boat Tours & Rentals, which also runs cruises and offers rentals daily mid-June through Labor Day.
 Lacawac Sanctuary, encompassing 550 acres on the shores of Lake Wallenpaupack, is a great place to explore and learn about local flora and fauna.

 Summer sun fuels on-water adventures including swimming, paddleboarding and jet skiing.
 Palmyra Township Public Beach is open to the public and an ideal spot to enjoy some splash time.
 Launch your own boat from access areas at Mangan Cove, Caffrey, Ironwood Point, Ledgedale and Wilsonville or rent a vessel at local outfitters like The Boat Shop, Pocono Action Sports at Lighthouse Harbor Marina, Rubber Duckie Boat Rentals and more.
 There are also plenty of full-service marinas offering sales and services, including 1st Klas Marina, Pine Crest Marina and Sterling Marina.
 Learn more about outdoor adventure throughout the Pocono Mountains.